-The study area is indicated in Figure 1 of this report.
-The existing use is Public.
+This study targets the entire corporate limits of the community for evaluation.
+The area is indicated in Figure 1 of this report.
+The existing uses are vacant, residential, and public.

 Through the redevelopment process, the City of Grand Island can guide future development and redevelopment throughout the area.
 The use of the Community Redevelopment Act by the City is intended to redevelop and improve areas of the community.
-Using the Community Redevelopment Act, the City of Grand Island can assist in the elimination of negative conditions and implement different programs/projects identified for the City.
+Using the Community Redevelopment Act, the City of Grand Island can assist in the elimination of negative conditions and implement different programs/projects identified for the city.